 5. Structured Data and Clear Schemas

-Ideal to use when inputs and outputs follow a stable, well-defined structure that the workflow can rely on deterministically.Use Case Example: Onboarding a New User in OKta
+Ideal to use when inputs and outputs follow a stable, well-defined structure that the workflow can rely on deterministically.Use Case Example: Onboarding a New User in Okta

-Use Case Example: Onboarding a New User in OKta
+Use Case Example: Onboarding a New User in Okta

 - Trigger: Okta “New user created” event occurs.
 Fields include: Email, Name, Role.